 Following our too frequent mess-ups in life, forgiveness is so refreshing!
 We must forgive others if we are to be forgiven.

-We in the church have often considered footwashing merely as a ritual to remind us of the need to serve one another.
-Bill Keesee, however, explains how footwashing teaches another godly attribute: forgiveness.
+Many consider the footwashing at Passover merely as a ritual to remind us of the need to serve one another.
+But it teaches another godly attribute: forgiveness.

 Martin Collins, citing Ephesians 4:29-32, warns against corrupt, bitter, and wrathful communication, a practice which may grieve or attenuate God's Spirit.
 We have the tendency to nurse or harbor grievances and bitterness, souring our outlook on everything. . .